sreevatsank1999/zenphoton/hqz/README.md

     * Normal at (x0 + dx, y0 + dy) is (cos(a0 + da), sin(a0 + da)).
     * Angles are in degrees.
 	* Coordinates are all sampled.
+    * Using a delta notation for normal angles rather than start/end angles can be convenient when using random variables.
+    * Delta notation also has the advantage of uniquely specifying exactly one of the infinite different paths you can take between two specific points along a circle.
+    * Programs that produce objects of this type typically want to write this delta to take the shortest path along the circle, even if it results in angles outside the range [0, 2pi].
+    * For sample code to use this object type to represent arbitrary mathematical curves, see `examples/plot.js`
 * Etc.
 	* Other values are reserved for future use.